-The application includes both an abstract and either an executive summary or in-progress report.
-An in-progress report does not need to be fully complete and will not be taken into consideration for final project scoring.
-However, it should include sufficient detail for the WEF® SDC Subcommittee to determine the scope of the project and whether it meets the criteria set forth herein.
+The application includes an abstract.
 Additionally, due to logistical constraints and the continued growth of the WEF® SDC, the WEF® SDC Subcommittee may re-categorize each competition to fill all available presentation space throughout the day, thus maximizing the number of teams who can compete at WEFTEC.